-- Linear, teamed academics for both Grade 8 and 9 - Linear exploratory (elective) for Grade 8, rotating cycle - Semester elective for Grade 9 - Semester academic and elective for Grade 10-12 - FKSS web page includes all links to MyEd, provincial assessment information, individual teacher's webpages, pay online and much more. - Daily Advisor System siblings are placed with the same advisor unless parent/guardian specifies otherwise - Q block/Flex: this is a block on Wednesday mornings.
-In weeks where there are holidays, NIDs, or ProD, it is flex.
-In weeks without holidays, NIDs, or ProD, we have grade wide classes.
+- Linear, teamed academics for both Grade 8 and 9 - Linear exploratory (elective) for Grade 8, rotating cycle - Semester elective for Grade 9 - Semester academic and elective for Grade 10-12 - FKSS web page includes all links to MyEd, provincial assessment information, individual teacher's webpages, pay online and much more. - Daily Advisor System siblings are placed with the same advisor unless parent/guardian specifies otherwise - Q block: this is a block on Wednesday mornings, scheduled between first and second block.
 Teams of teachers work with each grade.
-This time is partnered with the advisor time to meet curricular hours.
+This time is partnered with the advisor and flex time to meet curricular hours.

-Grade 8 - CORE 8 Grade 9 - HACE 9 Grade 10 - CLE 10 Grade 11 - Leadership 11
+Grade 8 - CORE 8

+Grade 9 - HACE 9

+Grade 10 - CLE 10

+Grade 11 - Leadership 11